WHAT TO DO IN AMMAN – ITINERARY FOR 1 OR 2 DAYS IN AMMAN

 You should definitely have a lot of food in Amman.
-It is quite cheap and affordable to eat here, especially takeaway food.
+It is quite affordable to eat here (compared to Western Europe and the US), especially takeaway food.
 So, falafel for the win.

 Al Balad (Downtown Amman)

-I liked it more in the evening than during the day time and as in Arabic countries common, shops are open until late so you can combine your evening stroll here with some shopping, eating and more.
+I liked it more in the evening than during the daytime.
+As in Arabic countries common, shops are open until late so you can combine your evening stroll here with some shopping, eating, and more.

-There is quite a lot of street art in the downtown area.
+Talking about street art – there is quite a lot of street art in the downtown area.
+This is not an extra stop on your Amman itinerary, but I suggest keeping an eye out for the murals.
 I made the mistake of walking all the way from the Boulevard to Al Balad, thinking there would be a lot going on.
-Funnily, there wasn’t.
+Funnily, there wasn’t much going on.